March 27, 2020 4 min read

 What can I do about worry?

-Maintain balance in your life.
+• Maintain balance in your life.
 Psychologists think that well-being comes from living a life with a balance of activities that give you feelings of pleasure, achievement, and closeness.
 Remember that we're social animals – we need connections to thrive and flourish.
-We would recommend trying to do at least some activities that are social and involve other people.
-In times like these, you might have to find some creative ways to do social things at a distance.
-For example, by keeping in touch online or by phone.
-Got a birthday coming up?
-Plan a face time group call!
+We would recommend trying to do regular activities that are social and involve other people.

-Set a routine.
-We are all spending more time at home right now, and it is important to continue with a regular routine.
-Maintain a regular time for waking up and going to bed, eating at regular times, and getting ready and dressed each morning.
+• Set a routine.
+Maintain a regular time for waking up and going to bed, eating at regular times, getting ready in the morning and winding down at night.
 You could use a timetable to give structure to your day.
-Read more on how to best work from home.

-Practice gratitude.
+• Practice gratitude.
 At times of uncertainty, developing a gratitude practice can help you to connect with moments of joy, aliveness, and pleasure.
 At the end of each day, take time to reflect on what you are thankful for today.
-Try and be specific and notice new things each day, for example ‘I am grateful that it was sunny at lunchtime so I could sit in the garden’.
+Try to be specific and notice new things each day, for example ‘I am grateful that it was sunny at lunchtime so I could sit outside’.
 You could start a gratitude journal, or keep notes in a gratitude jar.
-Encourage other people in your home to get involved too.
+You might also like to try setting aside half an hour each day for relaxation or mindfulness.

 Leave a comment